First power on¶

 The default user is

-admin.
+admin, and no 2FA code.
 After logging in, you will get access to the menu with the main functions.
-Using the Web terminal, you can change system settings and passwords.
+Using the Web Terminal, you can change system settings and passwords.

 thisisunsafe and Chrome will then load the page.